nobodywasishere/vhdlref/_refs/arrays.md

 <h3 class="text-hr"><span>Synthesis Issues</span></h3>

 Most logic synthesis tools accept one-dimensional arrays of other supported types.
 1-D arrays of 1-D arrays are often supported.
-Some tols also allow true 2-D arrays, but not more dimensions.
+Some tools also allow true 2-D arrays, but not more dimensions.

 Note that arrays are usually implemented using gates and flip-flops, not ROM's and RAM's.